MasoniteFramework/orm-docs/models.md

 This will return a dict of all the model fields.
 Some important things to note:

 * Date fields will be serialized with ISO format
-* Relationships will be serialized
+* Eager loaded relationships will be serialized
 * Attributes defined in `__appends__` will be added

 If you want to hide model fields you can use `__hidden__` attribute on your model: